-6.4.
-Treatment Swales
+4.4.
+Bioswales/Treatment Swales/Green Gutters

-Swales have been used for conveyance of stormwater along roads for decades.
+Swales have been used for the conveyance of stormwater along roads for decades.
 However, swales can also be used for stormwater treatment, especially as part of a BMP Treatment Train, when properly designed and maintained to provide retention and infiltration of stormwater.